French Hill (settlement): Schools and religious institutions

 French Hill has 9 synagogues.
 One of them, Kehillat Ramot Zion (קהילת רמות ציון), is a Masorti congregation.
 The first elementary school in Israel run by the movement, the Frankel School, was established in Givat Shapira (French Hill).

 Economy

 The Dan Jerusalem Hotel, originally the Hyatt Regency, has 502 guestrooms and suites, making it Jerusalem's largest hotel.
-The terraced structure was designed by Israel Prize-winning architect David Reznik.
+The terraced structure was designed by Israel Prize-winning architect David Resnick.

 Arab-Israeli conflict

-The French Hill intersection which connects northern Jerusalem to Maale Adumim and the Dead Sea has been the site of eleven Palestinian terror attacks.
+The French Hill intersection which connects northern Jerusalem to Maale Adumim and the Dead Sea was the site of eleven Palestinian terror attacks from 2002 to 2017.
+The heaviest casualties were in 2002 and 2003, with 7 deaths each time.

 According to an article by the U.S. News & World Report, "the busy thoroughfare, which divides the Jewish neighborhood of French Hill from the Arab neighborhood of Shuafat, is the most accessible corner in the city for a West Bank terrorist looking for a crowd of Israelis."

 In 2004, members of the al-Aqsa Martyrs' Brigade shot and killed George Khoury, an Israeli Arab economics student, while he was jogging in French Hill, having mistaken him for a Jew.